lgtm-migrator/gateway-api/migrations/README.md

 #### Step 4

-With the scripts written, the functions can be tested by running the following command, replacing 'my_new_migration_script' with the name of the script you want to execute without the time stamp so for example node -r esm migrations/migrate.js up my_new_migration_script
+With the scripts written, the functions can be tested by running the following command, replacing 'my_new_migration_script' with the name of the script you want to execute without the time stamp so for example node -r esm migrations/migrate.js up add_globals

 node -r esm migrations/migrate.js up my_new_migration_script